emedware/vue-golden-layout/README.md

 This is meant to be used when the same component can be used twice on different objects, to follow in the pop-outs which is the descendant of which.

 ## Specific components

+Some components have been programmed as an extension, even if they are not part of golden-layout *proprio sensu*.

 ### gl-dstack